Updated Card For NXT Deadline | 411MANIA

 * NXT Championship Match: Ilja Dragunov vs. Baron Corbin

-* Men’s Iron Survivor Challenge: Dijak vs. Trick Williams vs. 3 More TBD
+* Men’s Iron Survivor Challenge: Dijak vs. Trick Williams vs. Josh Briggs vs. 2 More TBD

-* Women’s Iron Survivor Challenge: Tiffany Stratton vs. Lash Legend vs. 3 More TBD
+* Women’s Iron Survivor Challenge: Tiffany Stratton vs. Lash Legend vs. Blair Davenport vs. 2 More TBD